Overview of the USMLE Test

 USMLE Step 2 (Clinical Skills) is a medical examination:

 USMLE Step 2 Clinical Skills (CS) is a component of the United States Medical Licensing Examination.
 It is an eight-hour exam involving 12 patient cases with professional actors portraying real patients.
-Cases may cover cardiovascular, musculoskeletal or women’s health topics.
+Cases may cover cardiovascular, musculoskeletal, or women’s health topics.
 Each case has 15 minutes for conversation and there are 50 minutes of breaks throughout the day.
 The exam evaluates the student’s ability to diagnose and offer appropriate treatment plans for their patients.
 USMLE Step 2 CS is essential to demonstrate a medical student’s competence and enable them to practice independently.

 USMLE Step 2 Clinical Knowledge is an assessment for medical professionals:

-The USMLE Step 2 Clinical Knowledge (CK) is a nine-hour multiple choice examination assessing a medical student’s clinical knowledge and skills.
-Tasks include pharmacotherapy, diagnostics and clinical interventions, as well as disease categories like the cardiovascular system, the musculoskeletal system and biostatistics.
+The USMLE Step 2 Clinical Knowledge (CK) is a nine-hour multiple-choice examination assessing a medical student’s clinical knowledge and skills.
+Tasks include pharmacotherapy, diagnostics, and clinical interventions, as well as disease categories like the cardiovascular system, the musculoskeletal system, and biostatistics.
 This test evaluates a student’s capacity to diagnose correctly and give suitable treatment plans for patients in practice.
 Passing USMLE Step 2 CK lets medical students prove their ability in the field and qualify for independent practice.

 USMLE Step 3:

 USMLE scores are used to assess a medical student’s knowledge and skills.
 Scores are represented on a three-digit scale which reflects the correct answers compared to the total possible score, and with a two-digit number where 75 is required for a “password”.
 Most medical schools also demand that students take the USMLE Step 2 Clinical Skills test and obtain a “password” or “failed” result.
 To do well on USMLE tests one must prepare by dedicating ample time to study.
-You usually receive result in your email, in case of any delay you can check announcements at USMLE Website
+You usually receive results in your email, in case of any delay you can check announcements at the USMLE Website

 USMLE Common Questions Asked

-The USMLE common questions cover topics from the core areas for each step, such as basic sciences, clinical sciences and medical ethics.
-This includes anatomy and physiology, pharmacology, biochemistry, pathology, microbiology, immunology and epidemiology/public health as well as patient histories and presentation scenarios.
+The USMLE common questions cover topics from the core areas for each step, such as basic sciences, clinical sciences, and medical ethics.
+This includes anatomy and physiology, pharmacology, biochemistry, pathology, microbiology, immunology, and epidemiology/public health as well as patient histories and presentation scenarios.
 To get ready for the USMLE exams one should evaluate notes from medical school classes and use practice tests to determine comprehension of material covered on the test.
 It’s also vital to be aware of frequently requested questions in order to be confident on the day of the exam.

-1) Who typically take the USMLE Exam?
+1) Who typically takes the USMLE Exam?